zuozhenggh/learning-library/developer-library/rest-services-for-adb/rest_services_for_adb/rest_services_for_adb.md

     ![](../images/SDW-19.png)

-7. The model will then give you a preview of what the data will look like in an Oracle table.
+7. The modal will then give you a preview of what the data will look like in an Oracle table.
 Go ahead and click the Next button on the bottom right of the modal.

     ![](../images/SDW-20.png)